go-spatial/tegola-docs/content/tutorials/tegola-with-mapbox.md

 ## Setup the HTML

 Next, we make an HTML page that will show the map.
-The following is a minimal example HTML page for rendering a map with Open Layers.
+The following is a minimal example HTML page for rendering a map with OpenLayers.
 Copy and paste the following code into an empty file and name it index.html.

 ``` html
 <!doctype html>